Leoline Jenkins: Civil War and Interregnum

-He fought on the Royalist side during the English Civil War.
+Jenkins fought on the Royalist side during the English Civil War.
 On the failure of the Royalist cause, he retired to Glamorgan in 1648, and entered the household of the Welsh Royalist Sir John Aubrey, first of the Aubrey baronets, at Llantrithyd, as did his two most valuable patrons, Gilbert Sheldon, the future Archbishop of Canterbury, and Sir Francis Mansell, Jenkins' predecessor as Principal of Jesus College.

 He set up a small private school for the education of Aubrey's son and other local boys, but it was broken up by Parliament in 1651 as a seminary for potential traitors.
 He moved with some of his pupils to Oxford, where he set up another school known popularly as "the Little Welsh Hall", but in 1655 he was forced to flee to the Continent.
 At the Restoration of Charles II he was made a fellow of Jesus College and became Principal on Mansell's retirement the following year.